 List of CBD approved products published by FSA

-ingredientpharm is having high-level CBD additive solutions in the portfolio as intermediates for finished products.
-Formulation teams in cosmetics, food and feed industry might have a closer look on how easy it can be to boost existing products with CBD content.
+Ingredientpharm offers high-level CBD additive solutions as intermediates for finished goods.
+Therefore, formulation teams in cosmetics, food, and feed industries should review how easily they can enhance existing products with CBD.

 External link to the list of CBD approved products: open external link.